 - Nambour General Hospital

 and a comprehensive range of sub-acute, ambulatory and extended care, community health, mental health and oral health services, and aged care services at the Glenbrook Residential Aged Care Facility.

-Over the next 10 years, the Sunshine Coast HHS will experience significant growth in both service range and capacity including the construction and commissioning of the new tertiary Sunshine Coast University Hospital (SCUH) at Kawana, which will open with 450 beds in 2017 and expand to a 738 bed facility by 2021.
-SCUH will offer a range of new and expanded services for the Sunshine Coast, including a Sunshine Coast Health Institute on site.
+The Sunshine Coast University Hospital (SCUH) at Birtinya commenced services in March 2017, and will expand to a 738-bed facility by 2021.
+SCUH offers a range of new and expanded services for the Sunshine Coast, including the Sunshine Coast Health Institute – a unique partnership for education and research - on site.

 Through the opening of SCUH and the transformation of existing facilities and Nambour and Caloundra, the Sunshine Coast HHS is investing to meet the growing healthcare needs of our community and deliver exceptional care into the future.